Snowfork/snowbridge/parachain/README.md

 nightly-2021-01-10-x86_64-unknown-linux-gnu (default)
 ```

+This version is also specified in the `rust-toolchain` file and so it should be installed automatically when running cargo.

 ### Dependencies

 Before building the parachain, ensure our smart contracts are deployed on your local truffle chain.